Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 The road gets narrower close to the parking entrance but that’s because when the parking area is full, people leave the car on the road itself.
 You can avoid this by either arriving very early or later in the afternoon.

-Besides, if at that point you decide to go back, you can still access the parking to turn back.
+Besides, if you decide to go back at that point, you can still access the parking to turn back.

 balos beach